EXECUTIVE DIRECTOR: DAVID S. FOGEL, ESQ.

 As Executive Director of the NBA Coaches Association his mission is to ensure that NBA Coaches have a voice within the on-court and off-court business of the League.
 David is committed to honoring the past and protecting the future of the NBCA.

 PRESIDENT: RICK CARLISLE

 Rick Carlisle is beginning his 15th year as President of the National Basketball Coaches Association.
-Carlisle began his playing career in the NBA after the Boston Celtics drafted him 70th overall in the 1984 draft.
+Carlisle began his playing career in the NBA after the Boston Celtics selected him in the 1984 draft.
 Carlisle began his coaching career in 1989 as an Assistant Coach with the then New Jersey Nets.
 In five seasons with the Nets, he had the opportunity to work under Hall of Fame coaching legends Bill Fitch and Chuck Daly.
 Carlisle then moved on to Portland, where he spent three seasons as an Assistant Coach for the Trail Blazers under P.J.
 Carlesimo before joining former teammate Larry Bird’s staff as an Assistant Coach for the Indiana Pacers during the summer of 1997.
 Carlisle then got his first Head Coaching job in the NBA with the Detroit Pistons in 2001, where he went on to win Coach of the Year in 2002.
 In 2003, Carlisle was hired as the Head Coach of the Indiana Pacers, where he spent four seasons leading the franchise.
 In 2008, Carlisle was hired as Head Coach of the Dallas Mavericks.
 The Mavericks went on to win the NBA Championship in 2011 during Carlisle’s third year.
 Carlisle became only the 11th individual to have won an NBA Championship as both a player (Boston Celtics – 1986) and a Head Coach (Dallas Mavericks – 2011).
-In November of 2015, Carlisle passed Don Nelson to become the winningest Coach in Dallas Mavericks history and in December of 2017, Carlisle recorded his 700th win against the Los Angeles Clippers, becoming the 18th Coach in NBA history to reach this milestone.
-He now joins San Antonio Spurs’ Gregg Popovich and Los Angeles Clippers’ Doc Rivers as the only active Coaches to reach 700 wins.
+In November of 2015, Carlisle passed Don Nelson to become the winningest Coach in Dallas Mavericks history and in January of 2021, Carlisle recorded his 800th win against the Charlotte Hornets, becoming the 15th Coach in NBA history to reach this milestone.
+He now joins San Antonio Spurs’ Gregg Popovich and Los Angeles Clippers’ Doc Rivers as the only active Coaches to reach 800 wins.

 Rick, and his wife, Donna, have a daughter, Abby.